Internship and Health Service Psychology

-Counseling and Psychological Services is pleased to offer an APA accredited Internship in Professional Psychology.
+Counseling and Psychological Services (CAPS) is pleased to offer an APA accredited Internship in Health Service Psychology.
 Our program was awarded APA-Accreditation, with the initial accreditation date of November 8, 2013.
 We received accreditation for seven years with our next accreditation site visit to be held in 2020.

 Inquiries regarding the accreditation status of our internship training program may be directed to: